gidesa/ocvWrapper24/README.md

 # Delphi use

-To use ocvWrapper from Delphi only add OPENCVWrapper.pas to Uses clause of program.
+To use ocvWrapper from Delphi only add the main unit OPENCVWrapper.pas to Uses clause of program.
+Other .pas files are included directly from OPENCVWrapper.pas In main unit there are many definitions of "fake" records, named as __inter§xx .
+They served only as a trick to force the Delphi IDE and compiler to discriminate the various "opaque" pointers to wrapper structures.

+Without the trick, all that pointers are only .... pointers, not different one from another!
+So IDE cannot help in code suggestion, and compiler cannot catch wrong use.